SzymanskiFilip/Lightning-Bow-Plugin/README.md

 # Lightning-Bow-Plugin

-Minecraft Spigot Plugin which gives the player a bow which triggers a lightning in the landing position of the arrow
+## Minecraft Spigot Plugin which gives the player a bow which triggers a lightning in the landing position of the arrow

+# Soon available for download and use